Getting Answers: How to spot a counterfeit N95 mask

 - Filtering facepiece respirator has ear loops instead of headbands

-The CDC states that a correct respirator has a approval number starting with 'TC', the model number, lot number, filter class, NIOSH name in block letters or the logo, and the brand name.
+The CDC states that a correct respirator has an approval number starting with 'TC', the model number, lot number, filter class, NIOSH name in block letters or the logo, and the brand name.

 If you want to check the manufacturer before buying a N95 mask, here is a list of the approved manufacturers making N95 filtering respirators.